Outdoor Fun Ideas

 Got extra boxes leftover from the holidays?
 Make cardboard box crafts, like “Feed Your Monster” on page 74.

 Forts!
 Couch cushion forts, blanket forts, furniture forts – anything works as long as you can hide out in it all day long.
+It wouldn’t be a problem even if you were looking for an antique option, because that’d only add a flair of antiquity to the place.

 Get crafty.
 Find ideas for winter-themed crafts at siparent.com/winter-craft-ideas-for-kids.